ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with method DELETE (and empty payload).

-The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by NODENAME.
+The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the Client identified by NODENAME.
 If the verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.03 (Forbidden) error response.

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If verification succeeds, the handler removes the client from the group identified by GROUPNAME, and removes the public key of the client if the KDC keep tracks of that.
-Also, if the client is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the handler removes the node from the list of observers of that resource.
-Finally, if the sub-resource nodes/NODENAME was created for the client, the handler deletes that resource and returns a 2.02 (Deleted) message with empty payload.
+If verification succeeds, the handler removes the Client from the group identified by GROUPNAME, and removes the public key of the Client if the KDC keep tracks of that.
+Also, if the Client is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the handler removes the node from the list of observers of that resource.
+Finally, if the sub-resource nodes/NODENAME was created for the Client, the handler deletes that resource and returns a 2.02 (Deleted) message with empty payload.

 #### Leave the Group ## {#ssec-group-leaving}